See procedure Monitoring and managing cases awaiting allocation for tasks that must be undertaken in relation to cases awaiting allocation.

 Minimum expectations for monitoring and managing cases awaiting allocation are set out in the following procedure Monitoring and managing cases awaiting allocation.
 This procedure does not negate other relevant procedures.

-It is preferable for a child’s case to be allocated to a child protection practitioner while the protective concerns are identified, the risk assessment is completed, a case plan is established and implemented, the protective concerns addressed, and the case is closed.
+It is preferable for a child’s case to be allocated to a child protection practitioner while the protective concerns are investigated, the risk assessment is completed, a case plan is established and implemented, the protective concerns addressed, and the case is closed.
 However, at times, competing priorities will mean de-allocation may need to be considered.
 The purpose is to prioritise allocation of children assessed at highest risk.

 Where a case is not allocated, the child’s case is held within a team and continues to be overseen by the team manager, who prioritises and allocates key tasks.
 Case management tasks are undertaken by practitioners within the team or in collaboration with other professionals, under the supervision of the team manager, while the case is awaiting allocation.